mandip23/quantum-reservoir-information-geometry/README.md

 # Quantum Reservoir Computing for Early-Warning Detection of Non-Linear Transitions(lorenz system)

 This repository implements an open quantum reservoir framework designed to detect early-warning signals (EWS) of critical transitions in non-stationary classical dynamical systems.
-By injecting a parameter-drifting chaotic Lorenz system into a dissipative(Lindblad Master Equation) 1D transverse-field Ising chain, we analyze how quantum-information-inspired observables track  regime shifts.
+By inserting a parameter-drifting chaotic Lorenz system into a dissipative(Lindblad Master Equation) transverse-field Ising chain, we analyze how quantum-information-inspired observables track  regime shifts.

 # In this project we used the following physics
 1.Open Quantum Systems,